kamalesh-sankaranarayanan/Air-Quality-Index/README.md

 * Created a tool that predicts air quality index (Particulate Matter 2.5 (PM2.5))
 * Scraped historical data from https://en.tutiempo.net/ and https://openweathermap.org/api/air-pollution using Requests and BeautifulSoup
-*  Optimized Linear, LASSO, Ridge, Random forest regressors using GirdSearchCV and RandomizedSearchCV to reach the best model
+*  Optimized Linear, LASSO, Random forest regressors using GirdSearchCV and RandomizedSearchCV to reach the best model
 *  Built a client app using Streamlit